invoke-ai/InvokeAI/ldm/dream/app/invocations/invocations.md

             image = ImageField.from_image(result_image)
         )
 ```
 The `invoke` function is the last portion of an invocation.
-It is provided an `InvocationContext` which contains `services` to perform work.
+It is provided an `InvocationServices` which contains services to perform work.
 It should return an Outputs class that derives from `BaseInvocationOutput`.

 Before being called, the invocation will have all of its fields set from defaults, inputs, and finally links (overriding in that order).